mrismanaziz/Reforestation/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## Why did Dracula lie in the wrong coffin?
+He made a grave mistake.